Martin Vickers

 Martin John Vickers (born 13 September 1950) is a British Conservative Party politician.
-He was elected as the Member of Parliament (MP) for Cleethorpes at the 2010 general election.
+He was elected as the Member of Parliament (MP) for Brigg and Immingham since the 2024 general election.
+He previously represented the Cleethorpes constituency from 2010 until its abolition in 2024.

 Early life

 Born in Cleethorpes, Lincolnshire, Vickers was educated at Havelock School and Grimsby College.
 He gained a politics degree at the University of Lincoln after six years as a part-time student in 2004.
+His father, Norman Vickers of 140 Heneage Road in Grimsby, died, aged 71, in May 1988, having worked for 42 years with British United Trawlers, and served in World War II in the Army.

 In 1979, he stood as a Conservative candidate for the Cromwell ward on Great Grimsby Borough Council, but was not successful.
-The following year, he elected as a councillor for the Weelsby ward on that council.
+In 1980, he was elected as a councillor for the Weelsby ward on that council.
 Having only narrowly held his seat in 1986 by just 74 votes, he changed seats in 1990 to the Scartho ward (even then, only winning by an even narrower 30 votes) while Labour comfortably gained his old seat.
-In 1994, he lost his seat in Scartho to the Liberal Democrats.
+In May 1994, he lost his seat in Scartho to the Liberal Democrats.